With TikTok, BeReal and TikToks about BeReal taking over the internet, you might think Facebook has lost its mojo as a marketing powerhouse.

 Though Facebook’s targeting capabilities are overwhelmingly impressive, almost every marketer struggles to maximize their visibility due to the ever-changing algorithm.

-According to Statista, there were 3.9 billion email users in 2019.
-In 2024, this number is expected to increase to 4.48 billion users.
+According to Statista, the number of people using email is expected to reach 4.48 billion.
 Even as the oldest one of the bunch, this marketing channel still manages to surprise everyone.
 Even today, email marketing should undoubtedly be part of your marketing strategy.

 As a business owner, you’ll want to combine email marketing with Facebook marketing.
 In fact, you want to make email marketing and social media work together for good.